-MTR - By the MTR, and as a result of monitoring and evaluating the CP, you should be able to say whether what has been done so far in the CP has been effective.
-If it has been then the CP should provide evidence that it has been effective.
+MTR - By the MTR, and as a result of monitoring and evaluating the CP, project teams should be able to say whether what has been done so far in the CP has been effective.
+If it has been then the project submission to the MTR should provide evidence that it has been effective.
 If it has not been, then the reasons why not should be identified.
-You will need to identify what changes are needed to improve effectiveness and how, when and by whom.
-The project logframe will need to be revised to include agreed changes.
+Project teams will need to identify what changes are needed to improve effectiveness and how, when and by whom.
+The project logframe will need to be revised to included agreed changes.